 - If the hollandaise sauce is too thick, add a little bit of water to thin it.

 - Add a teaspoon of white vinegar to the water when poaching eggs to prevent the whites from separating while boiling.

 - I prefer 4 minutes for a runny egg with a set white.

-- To Make Eggs Benedict for a crowd, poach all eggs in small batches and plunge into ice water once cooked.
+- To Make Eggs Benedict for a crowd, poach all eggs in small batches and plunge them into ice water once cooked.
 Just before serving, place all eggs into simmering water for about 1 minute to heat through.

 Create a double boiler by placing water in a saucepan and setting a large bowl over the water.
 Ensure the water is not touching the bowl.